 |2006||The mill transfers owners once again and is renamed Evergreen Packaging.|

-Even with transitioning from Champion International to Blue Ridge Paper to Evergreen Packaging, the Canton mill has remained in operation without interruption.
+During the transition from Champion International to Blue Ridge Paper to Evergreen Packaging, the Canton mill remained in operation without interruption.
 The mill sold its timberland to West Fraser Timber Company soon after becoming Evergreen.
 Today the mill operates on about 200 acres in downtown Canton, with a conversion facility in nearby Waynesville.
 Evergreen employs around 1,000 people and produces liquid packaging, commercial paper, cupstock, and a variety of other papers and boards.

 While driving alongside the Pigeon River west of Asheville on I-40, one can see the mill and smell the sulfur as well as the river, which is still used as the mill’s primary water supply, offering reminders of mill’s ongoing presence and impact.
 Canton continues to build on its legacy as one of the premier U.S. mill towns, and the mill at the town’s center continues its symbiotic relationship with the southern Appalachian forests of North Carolina.